-Innovation Endeavors debuts Deep Life, an incubator focused on intersection of life science and computer science
+Innovation Endeavors debuts Deep Life, an incubator focused on the intersection of life science and computer science

 Deep Life will unveil the first fruits of its efforts during a pitch day on May 30, and it’s accepting applications for places as of right now.

-Alternately called an “ecosystem” and “collective”, Deep Life — in the words of Berman — is “taking inspiration” from Farm2050 and Team8, the two other incubators that the firm helped create in past years.
-The model is to bring in a number of big names and then — in addition to building on ideas — then fund startups to productise them.
+Alternately called an “ecosystem” and “collective,” Deep Life — in the words of Berman — is “taking inspiration” from Farm2050 and Team8, the two other incubators that the firm helped create in past years.
+The model is to bring in a number of big names and then — in addition to building on ideas — fund startups to productise them.
 Eventually, they are spun out as independent companies that get acquired (here and here) or continue to operate independently.

 As with these two other incubators, Deep Life is harnessing collective knowledge from a number of existing stakeholders in the life sciences ecosystem.
-The list includes LEO Pharma, Danish pharmaceutical company focusing on pioneering dermatology; Mount Sinai Hospital; Novozymes, a producer of industrial enzymes and microorganism for a broad range of industries; Schmidt Futures; Clalit Health Services & Research Institute in Israel; and academics, entrepreneurs and others, including Aviv Regev, a computational biologist and Faculty Chair of the Broad Institute of MIT and Harvard.
+The list includes LEO Pharma, a Danish pharmaceutical company focusing on pioneering dermatology; Mount Sinai Hospital; Novozymes, a producer of industrial enzymes and microorganisms for a broad range of industries; Schmidt Futures; Clalit Health Services & Research Institute in Israel; and academics, entrepreneurs and others, including Aviv Regev, a computational biologist and faculty chair of the Broad Institute of MIT and Harvard.

 Additionally, Innovation Endeavors says that it will be tapping learnings from startups it has already backed, including Bolt Threads, Color, Freenome, GRO Biosciences, Karius, Vicarious Surgical, Viz.ai and Zymergen.